-The first step involves a comprehensive risk analysis which identifies the situations which could harm an organisation’s brand in the eyes of its customers, employees and other stakeholders.
-Potential risks include industrial accidents, product recalls, criminal activity by an employee, activists spreading misinformation and redundancies.
+This involves identifying the situations that could harm your brand in the eyes of its customers, employees and other stakeholders and helps inform the development of an issues management plan.
+Potential risks include industrial accidents, product recalls, criminal activity by an employee, weather and other disaster events impacting on business continuity, activists spreading misinformation and redundancies.